IRS Rules for Depositing More Than $10,000 Cash in a Bank Account

-For some fortuitous reason, you’ve got $10,000 just sitting there, burning a hole in your pocket.
-Do you spend it, or save it?
+For some fortuitous reason, you find yourself with $10,000 just sitting there, burning a hole in your pocket.
+Now you face the decision of whether to spend it or save it.

-Banks are simply on the lookout for possible bank fraud or suspicious activity -- and $10,000 is a key number.
+Banks are vigilant about potential bank fraud or suspicious activity, and $10,000 is a significant threshold that attracts attention.

-Sometimes the concern is warranted, sometimes not, because there are ways that depositors can get themselves in trouble inadvertently if they don’t go about making large deposits the right way.
+While the concern is sometimes warranted, there are instances where depositors can inadvertently get into trouble if they don't handle large deposits correctly.

-And, find out if there's any difference if you deposit the same amount in the form of a check.
+Additionally, you may want to explore whether there are any differences if you deposit the same amount in the form of a check.

 It’s called the Bank Secrecy Act (aka.
 The $10,000 Rule), and while that might seem like a big secret to you right now, it’s important to know about this law if you’re looking to make a large bank deposit over five figures.